Sandjab/ShowBees/experiments/README.md

 # Experiments' datasets and processes

-## General pre-processing aof audi files
+## General pre-processing of audio files
 In order to produce samples usable for classification, hive recording audio files are segmented into chunks:
 - of a specific duration (DUR),
 - resampled at a specific sample rate (SR),